CarabineSK/shopsys/upgrade/UPGRADE-v9.1.0-dev.md

 - remove hirak/prestissimo from Dockerfile ([#2089](https://github.com/shopsys/shopsys/pull/2089))
     - make sure you have composer 2 installed (`composer --version`)
     - see #project-base-diff to update your project

+- load javascripts after content is loaded ([#1879](https://github.com/shopsys/shopsys/pull/1879))
+    - if you set the parameter `fp_js_form_validator.twig_extension.class` to a custom class, please adjust this class according to [#1879](https://github.com/shopsys/shopsys/pull/1879)
+    - see #project-base-diff to update your project